 In this course students learn and practice a variety of methods of teaching English as a Second Language, as well as the nature of second language acquisition.
 Methods of teaching, listening, speaking, reading and writing are presented, with a focus on creating comprehensible input.
 Students will become familiar with methods of sheltered instruction, including SIOP, CALLA and TRP.
 Students select and critically analyze culturally and linguistically appropriate materials for ESL and are placed in supervised ESL classrooms for clinical experience.
+0-25 field experience hours.
+Variable field hours requirement depending on student program and teaching experience.
 Offered spring.

-Cross Cultural Studies in a Bilingual Program 3 Credit Hours
+Cross Cultural Studies in a Bilingual Program

 This course focuses on teaching children from multilingual, multicultural backgrounds within the context of societal issues related to poverty, discrimination, racism and sexism.
 Learning and communication styles and the impact of teacher expectations on student achievement are examined.
 Effective utilization of home and community resources are explored.
-25 clinical hours.
+0-25 field experience hours.
+Variable field hours requirement depending on student program and teaching experience.
 Offered fall.